alextanhongpin/compress.js/README.md

 - compress multiple images and convert them to base64 string
 - save data by compressing it on the client-side before sending to the server
 - automatically resize the image to max 1920px (width or height, but mantains the aspect ratio of the images)
+- fix image rotation issue when uploading images from Android an iOS

 ### NOTE: